quidprobros/worth-the-weight/readme.md

 # What is Worth the Weight?

 A web application for tracking food consumption.
 You can also record whether you exercised on any given day.
+You can try out a demo right here: https://wtw.paxperscientiam.com/login

 Worth the Weight is available to demo right here: https://wtw.paxperscientiam.com/login